-- A) Use a wide range of communication formats including traditional and webbased technologies. - B) Highlight the college's commitment to academic excellence, laptop learning, integrative studies, Christian values, and the United Methodist connection in ways that differentiate Southwestern from community colleges, state four-year colleges, and other post-secondary choices. - C) Increase the college's name recognition and community involvement in the region. - D) Explore affiliations that enhance the image of the institution (i.e. athletic, activity, academic, and institutional.)
+- A) Use a wide range of communication formats including traditional and Webbased technologies. - B) Highlight the college's commitment to academic excellence, leadership in technology access, integrative studies, Christian values, and the United Methodist connection in ways that differentiate Southwestern from community colleges, state four-year colleges, and other post-secondary choices. - C) Assess and increase the college's name recognition and community involvement in the region. - D) Explore and monitor affiliations that enhance the image of the institution (i.e. academic., activity, athletic, and institutional.)